 This last point is important; with the exception of the first constructive speeches, debaters in Public Forum must answer arguments as soon as they can.
-Arguments made in the constructive speeches must be answered in the rebuttal speeches; arguments made in the first rebuttal speech must be answered in the second rebuttal speech; arguments made in the rebuttal speeches must be answered in the summary speeches.
+Arguments made in the constructive speeches must be answered in the rebuttal speeches; arguments made in the first rebuttal speech must be answered in the second rebuttal speech; arguments made in the rebuttal speeches must be answered in the rebuttal speeches must be answered in the summary speeches.
 If a team fails to answer an argument in the appropriate speech, they may not address it in a later speech.
 Doing so would allow teams to delay their answers until the end of a round, or, worse, offer new answers that their opponents would not have a chance to answer.

 Each speech has different burdens and expectations in terms of refutation.
 The first speech on either side is a constructive speech, which involves no refutation.
 The second four-minute speech, the rebuttal speech, is the first to require refutation.
-The debater from the team that speaks first has the simpler task during the rebuttal speeches: she must use her four minutes to answer the arguments presented in the opposing team's constructive speech.
-To do so, she may use a line-by-line approach, beginning at the top of her opponents' case and proceeding down the flow one line at a time.
-She may use grouping to answer multiple arguments at once.
-She may also employ blocks, or pre-written responses to arguments that she and her partner anticipated.
-Whatever her approach, her goal is to effectively cover all her opponents' arguments, leaving none unanswered.
-This tactic offers her and her partner the most options for future speeches, while leaving her opponents the fewest.
+The debater from the team that speaks first has the simpler task during the rebuttal speeches: they must use their four minutes to answer the arguments presented in the opposing team's constructive speech.
+To do so, the debater may use a line-by-line approach, beginning at the top of their opponents' case and proceeding down the flow one line at a time.
+They may use grouping to answer multiple arguments at once.
+They may also employ blocks, or pre-written responses to arguments that their team anticipated.
+Whatever her approach, the debater's goal is to effectively cover all their opponents' arguments, leaving none unanswered.
+This tactic offers their team the most options for future speeches, while leaving their opponents the fewest.

 The debater from the team that speaks second has a far more difficult task in the rebuttal speech.
-He must answer not only the arguments made in the constructive speech, but also the arguments made in the first rebuttal speech.
-He must both attack his opponents' case and defend his own case.
-This requires remarkable efficiency: he must answer eight minutes worth of arguments in only four minutes.
-To do so, he will likely also use a line-by-line approach and make extensive use of grouping.
-He will employ three additional strategies as well:
+They must answer not only the arguments made in the constructive speech, but also the arguments made in the first rebuttal speech.
+The debater must both attack their opponents' case and defend their own case.
+This requires remarkable efficiency: the debater must answer eight minutes worth of arguments in only four minutes.
+To do so, they will likely also use a line-by-line approach and make extensive use of grouping.
+They will employ three additional strategies as well:

 - 1. Use a road map.
-A road map is a brief explanation at the beginning of his speech that explains to the judge the order in which he will address the arguments.
-Often, this is as simple as "I will begin by answering our opponent's case, then defend our own." - 2.
-Extend arguments.
-He will point out an unanswered argument and emphasize its importance in the round.
+A road map is a brief explanation at the beginning of the speech that explains to the judge the order in which the speaker will address the arguments.
+Often, this is as simple as "I will begin by answering our opponent's case, then defend our own." - Extend arguments.
+The debater will point out an unanswered argument and emphasize its importance in the round.

 To make an extension, a debater should use clear language: "Our opponents did not answer our first argument, which maintains that affirming the resolution will improve the economy by spurring corporate growth.
 Extend this.
 The impact of this argument is that we will create hundreds of thousands of new jobs and improve GDP by billions of dollars."
 These extensions will become important as the debate proceeds and arguments are challenged and mitigated; a cleanly extended argument automatically becomes true and unmitigated, so it can be made to outweigh or negate other arguments in the round.